curvegrid/go-ethereum-wiki/Go-ethereum-management-API's.md

 ***

 ### admin_importchain
-Import an exported chain from file into node
+Import an exported chain from file into node.
+This only works if no chain already exists: it does not delete any existing data.

 #### Parameters
 * `Filename`, the fully qualified path to the file containing the chain to be imported